gchq/Vanguard/README.md

 that our handling of inputs of invalid type are correct, but `beartype` catches these errors before we get a chance to look at them, causing the tests to fail; thus, these tests need to be run separately _without_ beartype.

+Since different Python versions have different versions of standard library and third-party modules, we can't guarantee that type hints are 100% correct on all Python versions.
+Type hints are only tested for correctness on the latest version of Python (3.12).

 For example, to run the unit tests with type checking:

 ```shell